Being a Great Engineering Mentor

 But then I’ll also assure them from a non-technical perspective.
 I’ll say things like:

 “This codebase doesn’t have much test coverage, but I’ve worked on it a bunch and I understand it.
-If it breaks, we’ll look at it, and I’m we can figure it out together.”
+If it breaks, we’ll look at it, and I’m sure we can figure it out together.”

 “This change is iffy, but you’ve got the rollback instructions, and I’ll literally be sitting right here next to you watching the deploy.
 The worst that can happen is that it doesn’t work and we rollback quickly, no big deal.”